piotryordanov/blog/content/posts/the-case-for-ramda.md

 ]
 +++

+And here is another interesting case of ramda
 This is a very interesting case of what we are doing to do

 Emoji can be enabled in a Hugo project in a number of ways.